 NOTE: Passenger car tires are not recommended for use on trailers, because the capacity ratings are not marked on the side walls of these tires.
-In the event that a passenger car tire is used, the capacity must be de-rated by 10%.
+If a passenger car tire is used, the capacity must be de-rated by 10%.